 Award Program Details

-Up to 10 Harrington Rare Disease Scholars will be selected.
+Up to 10 Harrington Rare Disease Scholars are chosen each year.
+The award includes:

 - $150,000 guaranteed, opportunity to qualify for up to $1,000,000

-- Drug development expertise and project management support through the Harrington Discovery Institute’s Innovation Support Center
+- Drug development expertise and project management support through the Harrington Discovery Institute Innovation Support Center

 - Facilitated access to Takeda’s research and development experts